Tue, 24 Apr 2007 19:52:49 -0700

 Any advice?Thanks — Daniel Nagrampa

-A: I use the TRV350 to pass-thru from a 12V digitalTV converter to a DVD burner with DV iLink.
+A: Short question with short answor: Why have you a tape loaded in the camera?
+Perhaps your software offers a prefrences menu selection to disable sending camera command and control protocol.
+I use the TRV350 to pass-thru from a 12V digitalTV converter to a DVD burner with DV iLink.
+If I press record on the DVD burner, it sends a command to play the tape, with no option available to disable it other than to unmount the TRV350 tape.
 The camera doubles as a mini portable monitor to watch the 12V tuner, the combination became a very versatile TravelTV with screenshot and two modes of record with the option of a computer link.
 I've connected many line video sources in this way; an endoscope, telescope CCD eyepiece, TVtuner/digitalTV converter, video games, and from DVD/VHS player (playing content I've created myself.)

 How do you get the date and time to display when you show the video you have taken?